deepanshudua55/guided-projects/sg3/algorithms/sorting/day-1/README.md

   - Paritioning an array
   - Writing recursive functions
   - Randomization
-- Sorting combines theses subroutines together to create larger, more complex solutions.
+- Sorting combines these subroutines together to create larger, more complex solutions.